Giveth/giveth-docs/dapps/recurringDonation.md

 ## Quadratic Funding and GIVbacks Eligiblity

+Recurring Donations made to eligible projects during Quadratif Funding rounds will be matched!
+Only the value of the donations made between the start date and the end date of the round will be matched.
+To learn more about Quadratic Funding, [read this article](/quadraticFunding).

-At time of writing, recurring donations will not be eligible to reward GIVbacks to donors or be matched by Quadratic Funding.
+However, at time of writing, recurring donations will **not be eligible to reward GIVbacks** to donors.
 We are working on a solution to this and hope to have it implemented soon.
 Sorry about that.